 This is a very one-dimensional approach to prospecting.
 With this approach, data is captured once and it quickly goes obsolete.
 Usable data shrinks.

 Instead, marketing and sales teams that focus on the fleet accounts will build a 360 view of their prospects in a database that’s maintained over time.
 Usable data grows.

-We can help you identify your total addressable market in fleet, and build a database with quarterly refreshed heavy duty trucking and light and medium duty fleet data, with ProsperFleet.
+We can help you identify your total addressable market in fleet, and build a database with quarterly refreshed medium and heavy-duty trucking data, and light-duty fleet data, with ProsperFleet.

 Rainmaker extraordinaire for our clients.
 Turns databases into gold.
 Analytics executive and entrepreneur with a track record of producing significant and sustained revenue gains for sales teams in fleet, transportation, high tech & financial services.